iDillard/cppPrograms/README.md

 # cppPrograms
-This repository holds files for all my C++ work
+This repository holds all my work associated with C++

+- Structs
+- Object Oriented Programming
+- Using header files
+- Reading from files